TechJobsPlsInc/boomerfeed-quiz/README.md

 ## Development instructions

+`mvnw spring-boot:run` in the root directory to start the spring server on 8080

+`npm start` in the /app directory to start the react app

+`mvn clean install` in the root directory to crate a java snapshot that has the static html file.

-`java -jar target/pnp-0.0.1-SNAPSHOT.jar` in the root directory
+`java -jar target/pnp-0.0.1-SNAPSHOT.jar` in the root directory to run the snapshot